gwd/session-scheduler/README.md

 3. Generate random "interest" values for current users in current discussions
 4. Clear the user database (while keeping the current admin password).

+There are under the admin console.

 Because these are destructive, they are only available when "test mode" is enabled.

+# Miscellaneous notes

+Registration requires a verification code.
+This will be generated randomly the first time session-scheduler is run.
+It can also be set from the admin console.

+Discussion proposals refuse duplicate discussions.

+Any given user is limited to generating sessions equal to the total number of session slots.